 Published, peer reviewed clinical results

 More than thirty published articles have reported on the safety and effectiveness of the iFuse Implant.
-The iFuse Implant is the only SI joint fusion device with published results from a randomized controlled trial and the only one with multiple clinical studies demonstrating that treatment improved pain, patient function, and quality of life.
+The iFuse Implant, available since 2009, is the only SI joint fusion device with published results from a randomized controlled trial and the only one with multiple clinical studies demonstrating that treatment improved pain, patient function, and quality of life.

 - Highest level of clinical evidence (results from two Level I, Randomized Clinical Trials)

 - Superior results compared to non-surgical management (pain medication, physical therapy, SI joint injections, radiofrequency ablation)

 - Studies of iFuse Implant show rapid and sustained improvements in SIJ pain, disability (as measured by Oswestry Disability Index) and quality of life (as measured by SF-36 and EQ-5D).

 - Long-term positive outcomes out to 5 years